Books

 Grant McAllister, former mathematics professor turned author of crime fiction, has worked out that all murder mysteries follow a set of rules.
 Now living a secluded life on an idyllic Mediterranean island, he’s tracked down by persistent editor Julia Hart to explore his previously penned works, which in turn lead to a murder that needs solving…

-A clever, creative and playful celebration of crime fiction bringing a new spin to the genre.
+This clever, creative and playful celebration of crime fiction brings a new spin to the genre that makes it a must-read for Knives Out fans.

 Murder at the Theatre Royale by Ada Moncrieff